elarasu/falconz-app-chat-rc/README.md

 ## Todo

+- move dependencies to peer and in example introduce package.json
+- start writing unit test before it is too large to start
+- introduce json-schema validation - ajv
+- remove lru and introduce datastructure library https://github.com/Yomguithereal/mnemonist
 - authenticate and save the userId/token
 - on launch check if re-login is required
+- interface for data managers & jsonschema for data contracts
 - state machine for login/auth
 - interface for logging
 - interface for cache